-In Pakistan, there is no shame in employing servants: virtually all middle class and upper class households have them.
+In Pakistan, there is no shame in employing servants: virtually all middle-class and upper-class households have them.
 Having not grown up constantly in Pakistani society, when I return, I invariably feel guilty asking Yunis Chacha to make me tea or bring dinner to my room—requests my relatives insist are nothing out of the ordinary.
 Yet no matter how many times my aunt patiently explains that we’re actually doing his family a service by hiring him, I cannot come to terms with it.
 It is true that the economy in Pakistan is not as stable or as successful as that of America’s.
-Because of the lack of a good public education system, poor individuals, especially in rural areas, are unable to accrue skills that would enable them to attain middle class jobs in the future.
-They then rely on the middle and upper class for employment.
-Therefore, being a servant in a home is an important niche in the lower class job spectrum.
+Because of the lack of a good public education system, poor individuals, especially in rural areas, are unable to accrue skills that would enable them to attain middle-class jobs in the future.
+They then rely on the middle and upper classes for employment.
+Therefore, being a servant in a home is an important niche in the lower-class job spectrum.
 If servitude is such a vital part of the economy and way of life, why should I be disgusted with myself when, possessing two healthy legs and knowledge of the house’s layout, I wish to ask Yunis Chacha to get me tea?

 Bruce Robbins, author of “The Sweatshop Sublime,” helps me to better understand my aunt’s position, but he also broadens my dilemma: